 The language into which you intend to translate should be the language in which you have mother tongue competence, or alternatively your language of habitual use.
 In the latter case, you may be asked to provide evidence of proficiency.

-It will normally be necessary to have the training to degree level in the language(s) from which you intend to translate.
+It will normally be necessary to have training to degree level in the language(s) from which you intend to translate.
 If you do not hold a degree in your ‘second’ language, you may be asked to provide other evidence of proficiency.
+If you do not hold a languages or humanities-related degree, you may be asked to provide evidence of relevant work experience.

 You can satisfy our English language requirements in two ways: